Migrating Your Existing Workflows to Use GitHub Apps

-The first step to migrating a workflow is the same as adding a new workflow via GitHub apps: install our Dockstore GitHub app onto your repository or
+The first step to migrating a workflow is the same as adding a new workflow via GitHub Apps: install our Dockstore GitHub App onto your repository or organization, if you have not already done so.

 + Manage Dockstore Installation on GitHub.
 You’ll then be redirected to GitHub where you can select which repositories can be accessed by the GitHub app.